trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

   > [!IMPORTANT]
   > If is `avro` the result outputted in the sink will be visible as binary from Redpanda and is not translated into a human-readable format.

+> [!IMPORTANT]
+  > When you run a SQL query, surround the name of the field with backticks if is equal to a Flink SQL dlls directives

 ## Tests
 ### Unit tests